pawamoy/copier-pdm/docs/generate.md

 🎤 [None]: pawamoy@pm.me
 ```

-The full name will appear as "author email" in the project's metadata.
+The email will appear as "author email" in the project's metadata.

 ---